Not sure why you should dive into ABA activity? These legal professionals explain how their careers have flourished because they jumped in.

 People are talking about how to make a difference in a world that is becoming increasingly divisive.
 And that’s great.
 Talking is a good starting point.
 Doing is better.
 The ABA has been doing amazing things to promote justice, inclusion and the rule of law.
 And, we want you to join us.

 Last week, in his budget proposal to Congress, the President called for the elimination of the Legal Services Corporation (LSC).
 LSC is the single largest funder of legal aid for people who cannot afford a lawyer.
 Let’s imagine for a second what would

 The American Bar Association House of Delegates rejected Monday a major change in the bar passage standard for ABA-accredited law schools.
 See more about the vote in this article from the ABA Journal.
 The proposal from the Council of the ABA Section of Legal Education and Admissions

 American Bar Association President Linda A. Klein Monday called personal attacks on judges “attacks on our Constitution” and warned that it is vital that the judiciary remains independent and free from political pressure.
 “There are no ‘so-called judges’ in America,” she said Monday in a speech to the ABA’s governing House

 The ABA is heading to Magic City this weekend – Miami will be playing host the ABA's midyear meeting from Wednesday through Tuesday.
 That's right in the backyard of University of Miami School of Law and down the coasts from several other of our Florida law schools.
 If you're a law

 A message from ABA President Linda Klein: As lawyers, we are citizens who are called on to promote justice and the rule of law in our communities.
-As a follow-up to my remarks to the House of Delegates in August (watch the video), I invite you to
+As a follow-up to my remarks to the House of Delegates in August (

 The American Bar Association is deeply troubled by the events of the past few days.
 The incidents are at the same time heartbreaking, infuriating and terrifying.